 The bouncing around has occurred primarily among Democrats.
 In March, the highest ranking Democratic official was viewed favorably by 76% of those in her own party.
 That fell to 60% in April and is now at 68% (see crosstab results).

 In contrast, the Job Approval ratings for President Trump have been remarkably steady.
 Every daily update since January 28 has shown the president’s rating within two percentage points of 46%.

-Senate Majority Leader Mitch McConnell earns favorable ratings from 31% and negative reviews from 42%.
-During the Kavanaugh hearings, his ratings briefly surged to levels similar to those enjoyed by Pelosi today.
+Senate Majority Leader Mitch McConnell earns favorable ratings from 28% and negative reviews from 42%.

-Vice President Mike Pence gets positive reviews from 45% of voters and negative assessments from 40%.
+Vice President Mike Pence gets positive reviews from 43% of voters and negative assessments from another 40%.